thenexthub/Codira/docs/StringManifesto.md

 correctly.
 Achieving optimal performance without compromising ergonomics or correctness is a greater challenge.

-Consistency with the Swift language and idioms is also important for ergonomics.
+Consistency with the Codira language and idioms is also important for ergonomics.
 There are several places both in the standard library and in the Foundation additions to `String` where patterns and practices found elsewhere could be applied to improve usability and familiarity.